Wills Can Be An Important Part Of Your Estate Plan

 - Allows your executor to sell real estate without Court order in most circumstances.

 - Real estate held jointly and in survivorship with another.
 It is not enough to have both names on the deed – it must be in survivorship.
-Transfer on Death Deeds may also avoid probate.
 If you have questions, please bring your deed when you see us.

 - Other personal property held jointly in survivorship, including bank accounts, stocks, CD’s, etc.